shkschneider/fabric_awesome_core/src/main/java/io/github/shkschneider/awesome/machines/README.md

 - craft the generator
 - craft more redstone flux to fuel the generator

-The generator provides power to other machines using... redstone!
+RedstoneFlux provides twice as much power as Coal.
-Yes, simple vanilla trails of redstone.
+It ignites for 20t than instantly provides 3200 of power.

 ## Machines